|

 cheerfully write him a cheque for $1,000.00.
 The No.4 remains one of the safest

-rifles to shoot, even if it may be in used or poor condition.
+rifles to shoot, even if it is used or poor condition.

 |